4Ax-Technologies/pose_detector1/Program Architecture overview.md

   tasks or complex logic, it is better to implement custom physics behaviour using C++ to ensure optimal performance and flexibility.

 ###    5. Feedback Loop:
-* A feedback loop should be implemented to continuously update the physics parameters based on the real-time output of the pose estimation model.
+* A feedback loop will be implemented to continuously update the physics parameters based on the real-time output of the pose estimation model.
 * Synchronization between the pose estimation model's output, the physics simulation in Unreal Engine, and the rendering pipeline is necessary to maintain seamless and responsive simulation experiences.